TheSavageTeddy/TheSavageTeddy.github.io/content/posts/bsides-canberra-ctf-2023/index.md

 [Cybears](https://twitter.com/cybearsCTF) hosted this year's CTF event with unique comic style graphics for the CTF site.
 They had some great challenges, and the competition hall was packed with 193 teams participating!

-Overall, we came 3rd in the CTF, and recieved a massive cardboard cheque of $250 and a medal - congrats to `skateboarding roomba` and `Grassroots Indirection` on 1st and 2nd!
+I played with [`Emu Exploit`](https://twitter.com/EmuExploit) and overall we came 3rd in the CTF, and recieved a massive cardboard cheque of $250 and a medal - congrats to `skateboarding roomba` and `Grassroots Indirection` on 1st and 2nd!

 {{< image src="./img/scoreboard.png" alt="" position="center" style="border-radius: 5px;" >}}